costajob/currency_converter/README.md

 The library is relaxed on float arithmetics precision by rounding final conversion results by *two decimals*.
 This allows to speed up execution by avoiding instantiating `Decimal` objects and can be acceptable considering the objectives (granularity of currencies).

 ## Data
 The EUR exchange rates are fetched by a remote [XML document](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml).
-The document is fetched one time only at server start and cached at `./cconv/data/rates.xml` to avoid network latency.
-Just delete the cached XML and restart ``gunicorn` to fetch a fresh copy.
+The document is fetched once at server start and cached at `./cconv/data/rates.xml` to avoid further network latency.
+Just delete the cached XML and restart `gunicorn` to fetch a fresh copy.

 ### Cache
 A plain, in-memory caching mechanism is adopted to avoid instantiating a brand new `EurRates` object at each request: it will store a maximum of 1000 objects.